 Background: He has an MEng in Mechanical Engineering with Process System from the University of Bristol (2001) and a PhD in Civil and Environmental Engineering from Imperial College London (2012).
 Henry worked, for 6 years, as a trader with Credit Suisse, ultimately as a vice president responsible for all mutual fund derivatives trading within the bank.
 Following his PhD, Henry has worked as a Post Doctoral Researcher at the University of Cambridge, initially in the Engineering Department and then in the Department of Applied Mathematics and Theoretical Physics.

 Research: Henry's research focuses on fluid mechanics for the built environment.
-This ranges from the fundamental understanding of the transport and mixing of turbulent flows with buoyancy, includes the practical application of this understanding to the human-focused ventilation of buildings, and encompasses the slow viscous flow of liquids in wood and timber.
-To this end Henry co-leads the Low-Energy Ventilation Network which was funded by the EPSRC via the UK Fluids Network as a Special Interest Group, is a Co-Investigator for the Tackling Air Pollution At Schools (TAPAS) network and the Future Urban Ventilation Network (FUVN): the Breathing City (both funded under the NERC funded SPF Clean Air Programme).
-Henry collaborates widely with industrial and academic partners, and maintains active projects with the Natural Materials Innovation for Sustainable Living centre in Cambridge.
+This ranges from the fundamental understanding of the transport and mixing of turbulent flows with buoyancy, includes the practical application of this understanding to the human- and climate change-focused ventilation of buildings, and encompasses the slow viscous flow of liquids in wood and timber.
+Collaboration sits at the core of his philosophy, to this end Henry is a Co-Investigator for the Tackling Air Pollution At Schools (TAPAS) network and the Future Urban Ventilation Network (FUVN): the Breathing City (both funded under the NERC funded SPF Clean Air Programme).

 Teaching: Henry co-teaches Fluid Mechanics II and Mathematics II which are both core modules within his department undergraduate course, and at postgraduate level he co-teaches the Urban Fluid Mechanics and Modelling Tools modules as part of his department's MSc in Engineering Fluid Mechanics.
 Alongside industrial partners, he leads group design projects at both undergraduate and postgraduate levels.
 In his role as a tutor to around a dozen students, Henry enjoys engaging more personally with students that reflect Imperial's global intake.